 Our French Road trip was coming to an end.
 One last stop: Nice, again.

-We needed to return to car.
-We’d called ahead of time and asked to return it as soon as humanly possible, because it had gotten us nothing but trouble.
+We needed to return to the car.
+We’d called ahead of time and asked to return it as soon as humanly possible because it had gotten us nothing but trouble.

 We spent our last day with the BMW exploring the French Riviera and driving along the coast.
 We visited the beautiful medieval town of Èze.
 Then, we drove through the country of Monaco for 10 minutes and in those 10 minutes, we got a speeding ticket.